Blosc/python-blosc2/doc/python-blosc2.rst

     ^^^^^^^^^^^^^^^

     New to Python-Blosc2?
 Check out the getting started guides.
-They contain an introduction to Python-Blosc2 main concepts and an installation tutorial.
+They contain an introduction to Python-Blosc2 main concepts and different tutorials.

     +++